alpha-netzilla/attention-informer/README.md

 # Notice
-Please change below when use it.
+Please change below when to use it.
 $ vi app/controllers/twitter_controller.rb

     def post_nlc(tweet)